gastonoterom/ddd_crowdfunding/README.md

 async def register_campaign_donation(
     command: TransferSucceededEvent,
 ) -> None:
-    # This context manager creates a uow and starts a transaction
+    # Entering this context manager creates a uow and starts a transaction

     async with make_unit_of_work() as uow:
         campaign_id: str = command.metadata["campaign_id"]